-Accuracy Limit Factor
+What is Accuracy Limit Factor of Current Transformers?

 Current transformers (CTs) play a crucial role in power systems, especially in protection and metering applications.
-Among the key parameters that define their performance is the Accuracy Limit Factor (ALF).
-This article provides an in-depth understanding of the ALF, its significance, and its impact on the reliable operation of protection systems.
+The Accuracy Limit Factor (ALF) is one of the key parameters that determines the performance of current transformers.
+This article provides an in-depth understanding of the ALF.
+The article covers its significance and its impact on the reliable operation of protection systems.

-What is Accuracy Limit Factor?
+What is the Accuracy Limit Factor?

 The formula for ALF is: